NakaFrozn/SI564/Note.md

 A subquery is a query nested in another query.
 Another query result serves as the condition as the main query.
 For example, `SELECT column_name FROM table_name WHERE column_name IN (SELECT column_name FROM table_name WHERE condition);`
 The column in the main query should be matched with the column in the subquery.

+Subqueries can only return **one** field.
+Field selected in subquery needs to be the same as the field in the `WHERE` statement.

 ### NOT operator
 `NOT` is used to negate a condition but not in logical expressions.